-X-RateLimit-Reset: Time when rate limit window will be reset as a Unix timestamp.
+X-RateLimit-Reset: Time when rate limit window will be reset, expressed as a Unix timestamp.

-X-RateLimit-Remaining: Number of operations left in the current window.
+X-RateLimit-Remaining: Number of operations left in the current time window.

-The default rate limit is 500 requests per minute.
+The rate limit is 500 requests per minute.

 Many times when we are making requests to an API there will be many results to return, for this reason we paginate the results to make sure responses are faster to handle.

 By default, the max param is 10, so we offer 10 results per page.
-The results will be sorted by the event creation date.
+The results will be sorted by the event creation date, ascending, so older events come first.
 Depending if the event was created in the mobile app or in the web app, the corresponding date field will be used.
 When the page is not specified in the path parameters, the first page will be returned.

 We have added a map named "Pagination" with several useful links for you if you are doing an integration.
 In these, you can check the number of records that your query has, and also the total pages, the current page, the first page, the last, the next and the previous.
 This map will be the first item that you find on the response json and the second item will be named as the resource and contains the results.

-We use the id as identifier for the objects, except for products, customers and price lists.
-You can notice that on the endpoint's paths.
+We use the database ID as identifier for the objects, except for products, customers and price lists.
+You can see that on the endpoint's paths.
 So, for example, if you want to create a route, you need to specify the products with their codes.

 If you need to use some special character in the path params you must escape them in UTF-8 encoding.
-For example: '%2F' instead of '/'.
+For example: '%20' instead of the space character ' '.
 Here is a complete list of special characters.

 We prefer convention over configuration, so we use default methods for the CRUDL actions.